 Waste Reduction & Recycle Resolutions

 Burning Man believes strongly in protecting the environment, and moving towards a sustainable event – and we need YOU to help make that happen.
 The Environment section of the Burning Man website is a treasure trove of helpful tips for creating a sensible, sustainable plan for your time on playa with tips on how to practice the 6 ‘R’s: Rethink, Reduce, Reuse, Recycle, Respect & Restore!
-Visit www.burningman.com/environment to learn more.
+Visit the Environment section of our website to learn more.

 Respecting Personal Boundaries

 Black Rock City can be an erotically charged environment.
-We want to help prevent sexual harassment and assault while ensuring that sex-positive free expression thrives.
+Help prevent sexual harassment and assault while ensuring that sex-positive free expression thrives.
+No means no. Speak up for yourself and your personal boundaries.
 It is imperative to know and express your own sexual boundaries and to ask about and respect your partners’ boundaries.
 As the Bureau of Erotic Discourse (B.E.D.) reminds us: Silence is not consent.
 Communication is the best lubricant!
-To find out more, get in B.E.D. at www.bureauoferoticdiscourse.org.
+To find out more visit the B.E.D. website.